 Back pain, whether it’s chronic or acute is absolutely no fun.
 From utterly devastating (meaning you can’t move), to the annoying niggle that you put up with because it is “just always there”.

-Exercise Right state that 80% of Aussies will be effected by an episode of back pain at least once in their life….. yes, 80%.
+Exercise Right state that 80% of Aussies will be affected by an episode of back pain at least once in their life….. yes, 80%.
 Which means that you can probably relate to some form of back pain.
 Maybe you’re experiencing it now.
 Perhaps you live with it every day.
-There’s every chance that either you, or someone you know is in the position where their back pain rules their life.
+There’s every chance that either you, or someone you know, is in the position where back pain rules their life.
 It dictates all of the things that they can, and can’t do.
 There’s also a really good chance it makes you (or them) miserable.

 Chronic pain is an incredibly complex issue.
 The human body is so very intelligent and will pull out every trick possible to keep us safe.
 Pain is the simplest way to tell us “stop what you’re doing”.
-Hence why we somewhat instinctively, feel that movement and exercise is not safe if our back is hurting.
+Hence why we somewhat instinctively feel that movement and exercise is not “safe” if our back is hurting.

-As an Exercise Physiologist there’s a few things I like to consider when helping you manage your back pain.
+As an Exercise Physiologist, there’s a few things I like to consider when helping you manage your back pain.

-- Movement Patterns: when you move do you do if efficiently?
+- Movement patterns: do you move efficiently?

 - Muscular weakness: can we improve any of the above by developing strength and endurance of muscles?